tjdavenport/vagrant-puppet-lamp/modules/php/README.md

 `manifests/apache_vhost.pp` that shows you how to use `mod_proxy_fcgi` to connect to php-fpm.

+### FreeBSD support

+On FreeBSD systems we purge the system-wide `extensions.ini` in favour of per-module configuration files.

+Please also note that support for Composer and PHPUnit on FreeBSD is untested and thus likely incomplete.

 ## Bugs & New Features

 If you happen to stumble upon a bug, please feel free to create a pull request